 - TMJ disorder.

-A physician or dentist can diagnoses sleep apnea based on data collected through special portable equipment while you sleep.
+A sleep specialist in a sleep center can diagnose sleep apnea based on data collected through special portable equipment while you sleep.
 This device monitors the airflow, heart rate, and blood oxygen levels while you sleep, giving information about your sleep quality.
-This information will help the doctor arrive at an appropriate diagnosis.
+This information will help the dentist decide the appropriate treatment for you!

 Treatments for sleep apnea

 Our doctor will develop a personalized treatment plan for patients with sleep apnea to help achieve quality sleep.
 We offer the following treatments to treat sleep apnea.
 The treatments include:

 ● Lifestyle modifications: Losing weight, limiting alcohol consumption, quitting smoking, not sleeping on your back, etc., can help manage sleep apnea.

 ● Continuous positive airway pressure therapy (CPAP): CPAP is a device that ensures a continuous supply of oxygen to the lungs through a pressurized oxygen cylinder and a face mask.

 ● Mandibular advancement device (MAD): MAD is a dental device that requires the patient to wear before sleeping.
 This device brings the lower jaw forward, enabling the easy movement of air while breathing.